 - 1. Requirements for applicant programs - a.
 The COA will not consider any new master's degree programs for accreditation beyond 2015.
 All prospective programs seeking COA accreditation after 2015 must offer a doctoral degree for entry into practice (see "Capability Review for Accreditation" and "Eligibility for Accreditation"). - 2.
 Requirements for established programs - a.
-Programs are strongly encouraged to submit their doctoral applications in advance of the January 1, 2022 deadline to allow for the possible need for additional documentation.
-Any program not approved for a doctoral degree for entry into practice at or before the COA's fall 2021 meeting will be considered out of compliance with the Standards and could face adverse action. - b.
-Complete the Application for Approval of a Practice-Oriented Doctoral Degree for Entry into Nurse Anesthesia Practice and submit it as instructed by the COA.
-All applications for approval of a doctoral degree for entry into practice must be submitted to and receive approval by the COA to meet the requirement that all students matriculating into the program on January 1, 2022 and thereafter are enrolled in a doctoral program. - 1) Notify the COA of the program's intent to complete an application and submit the completed application to meet the above requirement.
-Only completed applications will be reviewed by the COA. - 2) The fee for review of a doctoral degree for entry into nurse anesthesia practice application must be included with the fully completed application.
-Please note that as the 2022 deadline approaches, the COA will allocate additional resources in order to support programs' transitions to offering doctoral degrees for entry into nurse anesthesia practice.
-As a result, the COA has implemented an escalating fee schedule for review of entry into practice doctoral degree applications.
-Effective January 1, 2018, an additional surcharge of \$1,000 will be added to the existing fees for doctoral application review.
-This surcharge will increase by \$1,000 on January 1 each year thereafter.
-The doctoral review fees and surcharge are subject to change.
-If denied, programs will be required to resubmit a complete application and submit both the doctoral application fee and surcharge.
+Programs have been strongly encouraged to submit their doctoral applications in advance of the January 1, 2022 deadline to allow for the possible need for additional documentation.
+Any program not approved for a doctoral degree for entry into practice at or before the COA's fall 2021 meeting was considered out of compliance with the Standards and could face adverse action.
+All applications for approval of a doctoral degree for entry into practice must have been submitted to and received approval by the COA to meet the requirement that all students matriculating into the program on January 1, 2022 and thereafter are enrolled in a doctoral program. - b.
+As part of the Application for Approval of a Practice-Oriented Doctoral Degree for Entry into Nurse Anesthesia Practice, programs were to describe the process by which the currently accredited degree program (i.e., the master's degree program) would be phased out. - 1) All accredited programs must offer a doctoral degree for entry into practice by January 1, 2022; all students matriculating into an accredited nurse anesthesia program on or after this date must be enrolled in a doctoral program. - 2) Programs must inform students taking an approved leave of absence that failure to graduate from an accredited master's degree program before January 1, 2025 may have an adverse effect on students' ability to gain licensure or practice in certain states.